OfficialFreak/tum-commute-planner/README.md

 ## Getting started
+1. Create a virtual environment using `python -m venv .venv` and activate it
-1. ⬇ Install the requirements `pip3 install -r requirements.txt`
+2. ⬇ Install the requirements `pip3 install -r requirements.txt`
-2. 🔑 Follow the instructions to get the `credentials.json`: https://developers.google.com/calendar/api/quickstart/python?hl=en
+3. 🔑 Follow the instructions to get the `credentials.json`: https://developers.google.com/calendar/api/quickstart/python?hl=en
-3. Copy `.env.example` and rename it to `.env` and enter the required variables
+4. Copy `.env.example` and rename it to `.env` and enter the required variables
     * You can get your calendar IDs from https://developers.google.com/calendar/api/v3/reference/calendarList/list?hl=en
         * `TUM_CALENDAR_ID` is the TUM Calendar directly imported into Google Calendar
         * `MAIN_CALENDAR_ID` is your main Calendar, which all of your normal events are in.
 By default, all events are ignored for the route-planning.